-Sandy was formerly Director of Strings and Music Theory at Center for Creative Arts and is now Conductor of the UTC Cadek Orchestra, Music Director for Good Shepherd Lutheran Church, Conductor of the Signal Mountain Playhouse Orchestra, and Assistant Conductor and flutist for the Chattanooga Community Orchestra and the Chattanooga Area Flute Society.
-She is active as a clinician, adjudicator, and clinic audition music composer and has been honored as an Outstanding Teacher by the Tennessee Governor’s School for the Arts and by Who’s Who Among American Teachers.
-Sandy is a free-lance flutist and keyboardist and is a member of National Association for Music Education, East Tennessee School Band and Orchestra Association, National Education Association, MacDowell Music Club, and Sigma Alpha Iota as well as former State Orchestra Chair and All-State Orchestra Chair for the Tennessee Music Educators Association.
+Sandy is also Conductor of the UTC Symphony Orchestra, Music Director for Good Shepherd Lutheran Church, and Assistant Conductor and flutist for the Chattanooga Community Orchestra and the Chattanooga Area Flute Society.
+She also plays flute in Grace Notes, a trio that plays at area hospitals, churches, and senior centers.
+She was formerly Director of Strings and Music Theory at Center for Creative Arts and is active as a clinician, adjudicator, and arranger.
+She has been honored as an Outstanding Teacher by the Tennessee Governor’s School for the Arts and by Who’s Who Among American Teachers.
+Sandy is a member of National Association for Music Education, East Tennessee School Band and Orchestra Association, National Education Association, MacDowell Music Club, and Sigma Alpha Iota as well as former State Orchestra Chair and All-State Orchestra Chair for the Tennessee Music Educators Association.
 She enjoys spending her free time with her best friend and husband Ron as well as with son Michael and his family.